-Written by Hillary Webster and Munis Topcuoglu, Writers at EHN Canada.
-My Friend Jane Just this past weekend, I was hosting a friend at my house for the afternoon.
+This article was originally published February 5, 2020.
+Written by Hillary Webster and Munis Topcuoglu (EHN Canada).
+Updated February 3, 2021.
+My Friend Jane One weekend afternoon, I was chatting with a friend.
 We’ll call her Jane, for privacy’s sake.
-It was wonderful to catch up and share what was going on in each others’ lives.
-Jane’s puppy was … Read more
+It was wonderful to catch up and share what was going on in each others’ … Read more

 Opinion by EHN Guest Writer Written by Adam Fisher, a former Director at Renascent and EHN Canada, writer, researcher, and photographer.
 He has been in recovery since June, 2004.
 Today is World Mental Health Day, a day created to provide encouragement and opportunity for people to talk about their experiences—people with mental health disorders, people … Read more